 From a small investment from”Friends, Fools and Family” (FFF) to an Initial Public Offering (IPO) on the Oslo stock exchange, there are all sorts of ways to finance your startup in Norway.

 There is no right and wrong when it comes to startup funding, but there are a few classic routes from seed funding to an exit.
-Matt Smith from The Lunicorn has made this excellent video where he walks us through the various funding stages.
+This excellent video takes you through the various funding stages.

 A more extensive explanation of the various funding stage can be read here.